-When selecting the diameter of face milling tool, it is mainly considered that the power required by the tool should be within the power range of machine tool, or it can be selected according to the diameter of machine tool spindle.
+When selecting the diameter of the face milling tool, it is mainly considered that the power required by the tool should be within the power range of the machine tool, or it can be selected according to the diameter of the machine tool spindle.

-The diameter of face milling cutter can be selected according to D = 1.5d (d is the diameter of spindle).
+The diameter of the face milling cutter can be selected according to D = 1.5d (d is the diameter of the spindle).

 In mass production, the tool diameter can also be selected according to 1.6 times of the cutting width of the workpiece.